USER MANUAL EDH23MOBV HISENSE

 CHILD LOCK FUNCTION

-1) Set lock: In standby mode, press the "STOP" button for more than 3 seconds, the child lock function is locked, and all buttons of the microwave oven can not be operated.
+1) Set lock: In standby mode, press the "STOP" button for more than 3 seconds; the child lock function is locked, and all buttons of the microwave oven cannot be operated.
+2) Cancel lock: In the child lock state, press the "STOP" button for more than 3 seconds to cancel the child lock function.

 The following factors may affect the cooking result: